It would probably be an understatement to say that I’m a “Gilmore Girls” fan.

 Luke was originally written as a woman named Daisy who ran the diner.
 Because there were so many female characters in the script, they decided to cast a man (Scott Patterson) instead.

-Remember when Luke’s troubled nephew Jess (Milo Ventimiglia, who went on to star in “Heroes”) traveled to California to meet his estranged dad (Rob Estes) and his dad’s new wife (Sherilynn Fenn)?
-I thought that episode was so strange.
-Turns out it was supposed to become a spin-off called “Windward Circle,” but the WB didn’t pick it up.
+Remember when Luke’s troubled nephew Jess (Milo Ventimiglia) traveled to California to meet his estranged dad?
+It was supposed to become a spin-off called “Windward Circle,” but the WB didn’t pick it up.

 The Independence Inn:

-Yanic Truesdale, who played the acerbic Frenchman Michel (shown above), is Canadian.
+Yanic Truesdale, who played Michel, is Canadian.
 He doesn’t really have that heavy French accent.

 The Independence Inn was much more traditional and masculine looking than the Dragonfly Inn.

-The Independence Inn’s Dining Room (during the Mother-Daughter fashion show Lorelai organized for Chilton):
+The Dining Room (during the Mother-Daughter fashion show for Chilton):

 Rory’s best friend was Lane Kim (played by Keiko Agena), who lived in the town’s antiques store with her mother.
-Lane was based on Amy Sherman’s real-life best friend Helen, who had a similar upbringing (strict, Korean, religious).
+Lane was based on Amy Sherman’s real-life best friend Helen, who had a similar upbringing.

-Sookie’s house is warm and colorful like she is.
+Sookie’s house is warm and colorful, which seems to suit her.

-Amy Sherman explained her fascination with the small Connecticut town that would become Stars Hollow onscreen:
+Amy Sherman said this about the small Connecticut town that inspired Stars Hollow:

-UPDATE: You can see Lorelai’s house, the Gilmore mansion, and Rory’s pool house here.
+I also wrote about Lorelai’s house, the Gilmore mansion, and Rory’s pool house.